 Reserve Loan Times

 Many items on reserve are designated two hour "Library use only," which means that they can only be used inside the buildings.
 Others might be available for four hours or sometimes one day or three day time period.
-Your instructor decides the duration of the borrowing period.
+Instructors decide the duration of the borrowing period.

 Reserve items may be checked out up to three times in a row if no one else is waiting for them.
 After that, you may not check them out again for one to two days to give others a chance to use them.
 Reserve materials are typically in high demand and may not be held or reserved for an individual student.
 If an item is checked out to another student at the time you request it and you want to be the next student allowed to use it, you'll need to check back at frequent intervals should the item you need be returned early.